a-eski/ncsh/README.md

 # ncsh

-An interactive unix shell focused on speed and building everything from the ground up.
+An interactive unix shell focused on speed and building everything up.

 ## features